baijialong/SAC-student-rules/README.md

 # Introduction
 The *Student Activity Centre* (SAC) is a student-led space in the Fabrication Lab block.
 It is a space for student clubs and research groups to conduct their activities and more.

+This is a living document, and policy suggestions are welcome: Just make sure you raise an issue!

 ## Core Philosophy

 The SAC is a place that is there to **support student activities and provide them an enclosed space to work**.
 It is primarily _not_ a storage space (excepting the rooms, which are used by student clubs).